whot/papagai/README.md

 ```
 # Instructions via a file
 $ echo "You are a native spanish speaker.
 Translate all strings to Spanish" > instructions.md
-$ claude-do do --instructions instructions.md
+$ papagai do --instructions instructions.md
 ```

 The instructions should be in Markdown.
 If there is a frontmatter key